Have you always wanted to be a writer?

 Stop by the Contact Me portion of our show and ping me with any questions.
 I can't guarantee I'll respond – writing, you know – but I always read my mail.
 I'd love to hear from you as long as nothing I say is Cut & Pasted and then graded.
 As a former teacher, that would make me grumpy.
 You wouldn't like to see me grumpy.

 I love doing school visits and workshops for writing groups, teen groups, libraries and other organizations.
 Please email for details.
-I am also available for visits via Skype.
-I do 20-minute Skype author visits for FREE on selected weekdays between 10-1:30 EST. I also am available for longer virtual visits at $100-$200 for a 45-60 minute session during certain dates/times.
-Check Skype An Author Network for details.
+I am also available for visits via Skype, Google Hangout and FaceTime.
+I do 20-minute online author visits for FREE on selected weekdays between 10-1:30 EST. I also am available for longer virtual visits at $100-$200 for a 45-60 minute session during certain dates/times.
+Check Skype An Author Network or email me for details.

 What are you working on now?